-Tibet is now an “autonomous” region of China.
+Tibet, now open for traveling, is an "autonomous" region of China.
 Tibet has experienced 1,500 years of history from divided kingdoms on the Tibetan Plateau to a unified Tibetan (Tubo)Kingdom (618–842), Mongol rule, Dalai Lama rule, Qing Dynasty conquest, independence, and finally as part of modern China's territory.

 Where is Tibet?

 Tibet is in the southwest of the People's Republic of China.
 It is called Tibet Autonomous Region although it is not autonomous.